-Consistent with the preceding comments, the second phase of the municipal service review is attached to this agenda report and represents the draft section for the three Central County special districts.
-The draft section is divided into eight subsections - overview, formation and development, adopted jurisdictional boundary, sphere of influence, demographics, organizational structure, municipal services, and financial standing - and culminating with determinative statements addressing all of the factors required for consideration under CKH.
-The draft section is being presented to the Commission for their initial review and feedback before a formal public review period commences and a final document is presented for action.
+Consistent with the preceding comments, the second phase of the municipal service review is attached and represents the final section for the three Central County special districts.
+The final section is divided into eight subsections - overview, formation and development, adopted jurisdictional boundary, sphere of influence, demographics, organizational structure, municipal services, and financial standing - and culminating with determinative statements addressing all of the factors required for consideration under CKH.